Set Up Your Hardware with Square for Restaurants

 Put the reader into pairing mode by pressing the reader’s power button for 3–10 seconds.
-You’ll see 4 blinking orange lights.
+You’ll see four blinking orange lights.

 Immediately release your finger when you see the orange lights.
 If you see red lights, you’ve held the button too long and you can try again.

-When the reader is connected, it will be listed as Ready in the app and the reader’s lights will turn green for 2 seconds.
-Keep in mind, the wireless connection can be lost if the reader and device are more than approximately 3 metres (10ft) apart.
+When the reader is connected, it will be listed as Ready in the app and the reader’s lights will turn green for two seconds.
+Keep in mind, the wireless connection can be lost if the reader and device are more than approximately 3 metres (10 feet) apart.